NSW Face Escalating Covid Cases Amid Mixed Mask Messages

 Mixed messages from New South Wales authorities amid escalating cases and easing restrictions are fuelling uncertainty.

-Outbreaks in pubs and clubs as people enjoy their new-found freedoms and celebrate the festive season, have experts now warning that we are approaching a “dangerous time” with Covid cases growing exponentially.
+Outbreaks in pubs and clubs as people enjoy their new-found freedoms and celebrate the festive season, have experts now warning that we are approaching a “dangerous time” with Covid cases growing exponentially as cases exceed Victoria's numbers.

 Stay up-to-date on the latest news with The National Briefing - keeping you in the loop with news as it hits